A step-by-step easy tutorial on painting a realistic eye using acrylic paint for beginners

 Now it’s time to add in the eye fold, which is simply a curved line about 2-3 inches above the top of the eye.
 Simply follow the curve of the eye until you reach the other end of the eye.

-In addition, add a tiny waterline at the bottom portion of the eye (about 1″).
+In addition, add a tiny waterline on the lower lid (about 1″).
 Begin on one side of the eye and follow the bottom line curve and taper the line width to the tear duct.

 It’s time to add the iris.
 The rule of thumb here is that the iris is about 1/2 part the eye width, with 1/4 part space on either side.
-Draw in two curved lines from the top eye line to the bottom eye line. (make sure the right portion of the iris curves to the right; the left portion curves to the left)
+Draw in two curved lines from the top eye line to the bottom eye line – this will form the edges of the iris.

 At the center of the iris, add a smaller circle representing the pupil.
 You can vary the size of the pupil as you see fit.